Minneapolis delays reopening 38th and Chicago, site of George Floyd's death

 The intersection at 38th and Chicago Avenue won’t open Monday as planned as community activists and city officials work to figure out what to do with the area where Floyd was killed by a Minneapolis police officer on May 25.
 The intersection has a memorial in the middle of it, featuring a large sculpture of a raised fist, with the area filled with art and writings honoring Floyd and other Black people killed by police.

-City staff will provide an update on 38th & Chicago on Thursday during the Minneapolis City Council’s Policy & Government Oversight Committee meeting.
+City staff will provide an update on 38th and Chicago on Thursday during the Minneapolis City Council’s Policy & Government Oversight Committee meeting.

 Residents who have occupied what they call the “George Floyd Square Zone” have circulated a list of demands they want enacted before the barricades are removed.
 Those include recalling Hennepin County Attorney Mike Freeman, requiring officers to have private liability insurance and allocating funding for residents and businesses in the area.